mkumar-ai/The-AI-Engineer-Challenge/README.md

      cursor .
      ```

-4. Check out the existing backend code found in `/api/app.py`
+4. Check out the existing backend code found in `/api/index.py`

 </details>

 <details>
   <summary>⚙️ Backend Setup with uv</summary>

-1. Install the [`uv`](https://github.com/astral-sh/uv) package manager (`pip install uv`). `uv` will download and manage Python 3.11 for you the first time you run a project command.
+1. Install the [`uv`](https://github.com/astral-sh/uv) package manager (`pip install uv`). `uv` will download and manage Python 3.12 for you the first time you run a project command.
 2. From the project root, install dependencies with `uv sync`.
-This creates `.venv/` (and fetches Python 3.11 automatically if needed).
+This creates `.venv/` (and fetches Python 3.12 automatically if needed).
 3. Set your OpenAI API key in the shell before running the server, for example `export OPENAI_API_KEY=sk-...`.
-4. Start the backend directly from the project root with `uv run uvicorn api.app:app --reload` (or `uv run python api/app.py` for a one-off run).
+4. Start the backend directly from the project root with `uv run uvicorn api.index:app --reload`.
+The server will run on `http://localhost:8000` with auto-reload enabled for development.
 5. Additional backend details live in `api/README.md`.

 </details>